exe.dev

 ssh exe.devaccess to exe.dev virtual machines (optional)

-Automated Install with Shelley
+Automated install with Shelley

-Section titled “Automated Install with Shelley”Shelley, exe.dev’s agent, can install OpenClaw instantly with our prompt.
+Section titled “Automated install with Shelley”Shelley, exe.dev’s agent, can install OpenClaw instantly with our prompt.
 The prompt used is as below:

 Set up OpenClaw (https://docs.openclaw.ai/install) on this VM.
 Use the non-interactive and accept-risk flags for openclaw onboarding.
 Add the supplied auth or token as needed.
 Configure nginx to forward from the default port 18789 to the root location on the default enabled site config, making sure to enable Websocket support.
 Pairing is done by "openclaw devices list" and "openclaw devices approve <request id>".
 Make sure the dashboard shows that OpenClaw's health is OK. exe.dev handles forwarding from port 8000 to port 80/443 and HTTPS for us, so the final "reachable" should be <vm-name>.exe.xyz, without port specification.Manual installation